RichardLitt/low-resource-languages/README.md

 * [Koasati Digital Dictionary](http://koasati.wm.edu/) The Coushatta Tribe of Louisana
 * [Ojibwe People's Dictionary](http://ojibwe.lib.umn.edu/)
 * [Talking dictionary of Khinina-ang Bontok: The language spoken in Guina-ang, Bontoc, Mountain Province, the Philippines.](http://htq.minpaku.ac.jp/databases/bontok/) _Notice that this dictionary is best viewed with Firefox 3.0 on Windows XP... what is the lifespan of these works which we create and how do we create a sustainable infrastructure? this has really been the bane of the digital age and many academics are not able to overcome this challenge._
+* [Template for Multilayered Language Learning Resources] (https://github.com/eddersko/web-template) This is a web-based template that may be used to present language learning resources to aid language revitalization efforts.
+It includes a talking dictionary, and a phrasicon, containing sentences and phrases.
 * [The Yurok Langauge Project](http://linguistics.berkeley.edu/~yurok/web/search.php)
 * [Yami Dictionary](http://yamibow.cs.pu.edu.tw/index_en.htm)